Module 10.4: Hybrid Cloud Architecture (On-Prem to Cloud)

 Section titled “What You’ll Be Able to Do”After completing this module, you will be able to:

-- Design hybrid cloud architectures that connect on-premises Kubernetes clusters to cloud provider services
+- Design hybrid cloud architectures that securely connect on-premises Kubernetes clusters to cloud provider ecosystems.

 Why This Module Matters